 - Pipe on the rest of the cream and decorate with walnut halves.

-This recipe previously appeared on Great British Chefs.
+This Walnut Mocha Torte previously appeared on Great British Chefs.